ritesh2802/tech-inject-fullstack-assignment-riteshSingh/README.md

-Sure!
-Below is a README.md file for a MERN stack recipe application, along with a brief approach on how I developed it.

 Recipe Application
 This is a MERN stack (MongoDB, Express.js, React.js, Node.js) application that allows users to create, view, update, delete and save recipes.
 Users can also search for recipes based on different criteria and save their favorite recipes.